NishConsulting/quirx/docs/process.md

 * there are few surprises - roadblocks are communicated as early as possible

 This means ensuring that the clients needs are being addressed in the most efficient manner.
 Project health also includes developer

+## Project tracker

+We are using [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/1370420) to manage this project.